If you have sp configured as a data source, an alarms view lets you view and manage sp alarms.

 Only alarms that are raised within the specified time range appear in an alarms view.
 After an alarm is cleared, it does not appear regardless of the selected time filter.

-Ensure the specified time range is large enough to include all active alarms.
+Ensure that the specified time range is large enough to include all active alarms

 An alarms view shows alarms data from

-We recommend that you turn auto-refresh off when you view alarms.
+Turn off auto-refresh when you view alarms.
 If you have auto-refresh turned on while looking at an alarms view, any selected alarms are cleared when the page refreshes.

-- AlarmsView a list of the latestCA Spectrumalarms and their severity.
+- AlarmsView a list of the latestDX NetOps Spectrumalarms and their severity.

-- SymptomsView the alarms leading up to this alarm.
+- Impact: SymptomsView the alarms leading up to this alarm.

 - Neighbor TopologyView all the neighboring models that are connected to the device of the selected alarm.